-We’ve created a Data Studio Ecommerce report that shows only data from Google Analytics, because it’s based on the free Google Analytics Demo Account.
-If you don’t have your own Ecommerce data, the demo data lets you experiment and learn Data Studio with our free template.
+We’ve created a Data Studio eCommerce report that shows only data from Google Analytics because it’s based on the free Google Analytics Demo Account.
+If you don’t have your own Commerce data, the demo data lets you experiment and learn Data Studio with our free template.

 1. Make a Copy

 Go to the File menu and click to make a copy of the report.
 If you have never used Data Studio before, click to accept the terms and conditions, and then redo this step.